CDCgov/metapop-model/docs/defining_beta.md

 Since $K_{ij}$ must equal $K_{ji}$, defining a matrix $K$ among $z$ populations requires $z \choose 2$ constraints.
-We will denote these constraints as $k_{ij}$ such that it represents the number of contacts a person in group $j$ has with a person in group $i$.
+We will denote these constraints as $k_{ij}$ such that it represents the number of contacts a person in group $j$ has with people in group $i$.

 For our example we need 3 constraints, so let's define them with respect to the smaller populations being the 'from' population: